jcs-instructor/mobtimer/mobtimer-vscode/CONTRIBUTING.md

 ### Subsequent
-1. Re-publish mobtimer-api first (see main CONTRIBUTING.md for mobtimer project)
+1. Re-publish mobtimer-api first (see main CONTRIBUTING.md for mobtimer project) 1b.
+Uninstall old version of mobtimer-vscode & click "Reload Required" button 1c.
+In package.json: Increment the mobtimer-vscode "version" number and command "title" to match the new ver.
 2. From terminal in the mobtimer-vscode directory:
 ```
 cd mobtimer-vscode